Paul Hetchin Remembers

 The move to Southend:

 [Ed.: In Feb.
 1974 the shop moved from Tottenham to Southend.
-The reason for the move from Tottenham was that the block of Seven Sisters Road where the shop had been located since the 1930s was requisitioned for demolition in order to build a bypass (which was, in the event, never actually built).
+The reason for the move from Tottenham was that the block of Seven Sisters Road where the shop had been located since the 1930s was requisitioned for demolition in order to build a bypass (which, in the event, was never actually built).
 There has been speculation why Alf took the shop to Southend.
 Paul fills in the picture:]

 Regarding my dad choosing Southend because it had quite a large Jewish community; if that was a factor, it would have been only a small consideration.
 Much more likely was the lure of the sea (well, the estuary actually) and most importantly there was a cycle business operating [there already] and my dad simply took it over and adjusted things accordingly.